-If you forget your eBranch password, you may contact our Member Services department to reset it for you.
+If you forget your eBanking password, you may contact our Member Services department to reset it for you.
 We do not keep passwords on file.

 The importance of maintaining the confidentiality and privacy of the information provided by our members is one of our highest priorities.
 You should carefully review our Privacy Statement, which is a part hereof by this reference.

-- If we have entered into an agreement with another party to provide Bill Pay service.
-In this case, we will provide that party with information about your account, transfers, and your communications with us in order to carry out your instructions;
+If we have entered in to an agreement with another party to provide Bill Pay service.
+In this case, we will provide that party with information about your account, transfers, and your communications with us to carry out your instructions;